storyblok/storyblok-js-client/README.md

   - (`rateLimit` Integer, optional, defaults to 3 for management api and 5 for cdn api)
   - (`timeout` Integer, optional)
   - (`maxRetries` Integer, optional, defaults to 5)
+  - (`richTextSchema` Object - your custom schema for RichTextRenderer)
 - (`endpoint` String, optional)

 **Example for using the content deliver api**